lumapu/ahoy/tools/rpi/README.md

 If there are no error messages on the last step, then the NRF24 Wrapper has been installed successfully.

-Building RF24 Wrapper for Debian 11 (bullseye) 64 bit operating system
+Building RF24 Wrapper on Debian 11 (bullseye) 64 bit operating system
 ----------------------------------------------------------------------
-The description above does not work on Debian 11 (bullseye) 64 bit operating system.
+The description above does not work on Debian 11 (bullseye) 32 bit operating system.
 Please check first, if you have Debian 11 (bullseye) 64 bit operating system installed:
  - `uname -a` search for aarch64
  - `lsb_release -d`
  - `cat /etc/debian_version`

-There are 2 possible solutions to install the RF24 wrapper:

-**__1. Solution:__**
+To install RF24 wrapper follow the instrauction:

 ```code
 sudo apt install cmake git python3-dev libboost-python-dev python3-pip python3-rpi.gpio